This article is part of our body language guide. Click here for more.

 Accent or Dialect

-What It Means: Many linguists have suggested that an accent is a combination of 4 components: vocal placement, intonation, pronunciation, and word liaisons.
-There are many variables to these components, and we use them to identify people of the same cultural and psychological makeup or separate those who might be different from us.
+What It Means: Many linguists have suggested that an accent is a combination of four components: vocal placement, intonation, pronunciation, and word liaisons.
+These components have many variables, and we use them to identify people of the same cultural and psychological makeup or distinguish those who might be different from us.

 Pop Quiz!
 Accent or No Accent?